bpradana/pytoon/README.md

 License
 -------

-PyToon retains the licensing of the original [`toon`](https://github.com/johannschopplich/toon) project.
+PyTOON retains the licensing of the original [`toon`](https://github.com/johannschopplich/toon) project.
 Refer to `LICENSE` for details.